splunk/terraform-provider-scp/README.md

-# Terraform Provider for Splunk Cloud Platform (Beta)
+# Terraform Provider for Splunk Cloud Platform

-This provider is currently in beta stage and only supports the index resource for Splunk Cloud Platform deployments.
+At this point in time, this provider only supports the index resource for Splunk Cloud Platform deployments.

 ```
 Copyright 2023 Splunk Inc.